sftpgo/docs/docs/groups.md

+---
+description: "Manage users efficiently in open-source SFTPGo with groups.
+Define permissions, virtual folders, bandwidth limits, and policies once, then apply to multiple users."
+---

 # Groups

 Using groups simplifies the administration of multiple accounts by letting you assign settings once to a group, instead of multiple times to each individual user.